Anne Marshall

 External Activities

 Anne is consistently looking for opportunities to hone her litigation skills.
 She is an active member of The Advocates Society, and has completed the TAS Civil Litigation Skills Certificate program.
-Anne attended the CNAR 2024 Conference in Ottawa.
-Anne is a member of the 2SLGBTQ+ community and sits on the Board of Directors for a local women’s shelter.
+Anne also speaks on health-related topics at the OBA and other professional conferences and events.

 Outside the Law

 Anne is an avid, but uncoordinated, fitness enthusiast.
 She tries to keep active through boxing classes, rowing and cycling.
 She also leads her trivia team to a solid fifth place finish at least once a month.
-Anne tries to give back to her community through work for a local women’s shelter and other volunteer initiatives.
+Anne tries to give back to her community through various initiatives.

 Representative Cases